MalekMansour/Killer-Invasion/websites.md

 16. Panties Shop (You can buy panties)
 17. Fake ID/Passport Shop
 18. Special Dolls (Forum)
-19. The Towers (A blog talking about towers)
-20. Liver Shop (Buy Livers)
+19. Liver Shop (Buy Livers)
-21. 8-Bit Tulip Game
+20. 8-Bit Tulip Game
-22. Gore Supply (A Website where you can watch a bunch of gore videos every 1 hour)
+21. Gore Supply (A Website where you can watch a bunch of gore videos every 1 hour)